apache/oozie/docs/src/site/markdown/DG_QuickStart.md

 Replace the capital letter sections with specific values and then restart Hadoop.

-The ExtJS library is optional (only required for the Oozie web-console to work)

 **IMPORTANT:** all Oozie server scripts (`oozie-setup.sh`, `oozied.sh`, `oozie-start.sh`, `oozie-run.sh`
 and `oozie-stop.sh`) run only under the Unix user that owns the Oozie installation directory, if necessary use `sudo -u OOZIE_USER` when invoking the scripts.